 First, the CFPA itself will have the tools, the mission and the focus necessary to enforce its mandate.
-The CFPA will have a range of enforcement tools under the Administration proposal and H.R.
-1705.
+The CFPA will have a range of enforcement tools under the Administration proposal.
 The Administration, for example, would give the agency examination and primary compliance authority over consumer protection matters.
 This will allow the CFPA to look out for problems and address them in its supervisory capacity.
 But unlike the banking agencies, whose mission of looking out for safety and soundness led to an exclusive reliance on supervision, the CFPA will have no conflict of interest that prevents it from using its enforcement authority when appropriate.
-Under both the Administration proposal and H.R.
-1705, the agency will have the full range of enforcement powers, including subpoena authority; independent authority to enforce violations of the statues it administers; and civil penalty authority.
+Under the Administration proposal, the agency will have the full range of enforcement powers, including subpoena authority; independent authority to enforce violations of the statues it administers; and civil penalty authority.

 Second, both proposals allow states to enforce federal consumer protection laws and the CFPA's rules.
 As stated in detail in Section 5, states are often closer to emerging threats to consumers and the marketplace.
-They routinely receive consumer complaints and monitor local practices which will permit state financial regulators to see violations first, spot local trends, and augment the CFPA's resources.
+They routinely receive consumer complaints and monitor local practices, which will permit state financial regulators to see violations first, spot local trends, and augment the CFPA's resources.
 The CFPA will have the authority to intervene in actions brought by states, but it can conserve its resources when appropriate.
 As we have seen in this crisis, states were often the first to act.

 Finally, consumers themselves are an essential, in some ways the most essential, element of an enforcement regime.
 Recourse for individual consumers must, of course, be a key goal of a new consumer protection system.
-The Administration's plan appropriately states that the private enforcement provisions of existing statutes will not be disturbed, and H.R.
-1705 also leaves these protections intact.
+The Administration's plan appropriately states that the private enforcement provisions of existing statutes will not be disturbed.

-The Administration's plan does not address the enforceability of new CFPA rules, but it is equally critical that the consumers who are harmed by violations of these rules be able to take action to protect themselves.
-H.R.
-1705 provides a right of action for consumers to enforce these rules.
+A significant oversight of the Administration's plan is that it does not allow private enforcement of new CFPA rules.
+It is critical that the consumers who are harmed by violations of these rules be able to take action to protect themselves.